Adaptive Tennis National Community Service Award

 USTA Semiannual Meeting & Conference

-• The Selection committee is comprised of a panel of USTA Adaptive Tennis Committee members and national staff who work with Adaptive Tennis.
+- The selection committee is comprised of a panel of USTA Adaptive Tennis Committee members and national staff who work with adaptive tennis.

-Manager, Diversity & Inclusion
+Director, Diversity & Inclusion

-10000 USTA Blvd,
+10000 USTA Blvd

 Orlando, FL 32827

 Established in 2003, the award recognizes a program or program leader that has demonstrated continued excellence, dedicated and service in tennis for special populations.

 |2003||Eunice Kennedy Shriver (Special Olympics National Headquarters - Washington, D.C.)|